cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

 The bid also contains a cost.
 (Perhaps we need a cost class that has some richness, fixed cost, variable cost...
 TBD).

+The bid may also send a bid constraint overall to the matchmaking entity in order to avoid overpromising.
+That is, if a facility receives many requests, it may desire to return bids which sum to an amount above its total capacity.
+It must indicate to the matchmaking facility what its capacity constraint actually is so that it is not matched to so many requests that it

 Preferences
 ***********

 A vector of Preferences, :math:`\alpha_{ij}`, is generated, based on the Bids.
 This is a vector of doubles normalized so that no single facility unfairly dominates in a market.

+Within these preference coefficients, one arc may be unallowable.
+This will be indicated by the flagged value of that coefficient.

+Order
+******

+When matched, the order will match the bid in quality (though perhaps only a fraction of the quality.)
+The orders are then sent down to the matched facilities and the sending facility meets the order according to the bid (or, perhaps, throws an exception if it's overestimated its capacity or something).

 Agents